ChairOfStructuralMechanicsTUM/Mechanics_Apps/Schwerependel/README.md

 The app can be run using the command "bokeh serve --show Schwerependel/" from the parent directory.

 ## To Do

-- [ ] add start/stop buttons
+## To Do ?
-- [ ] find TUM colours for currentPoint
+- [ ] change integration scheme to velocity verlet to ensure energy conservation
-- [ ] recalculate equations for double pendulum
+- [ ] add function that allows mass to be dragged to initial position